SeanMSF/Mechacar_Statistical_Analysis/README.md

 13.0493725

-The T-test on Suspension coils was insignificant.
+The T-test on Suspension coils was insignificant with p=.06
 # T-Tests on Suspension Coils
 > t.test(
 +     suspension_coil_data$PSI,